About SUSAN TUSA | Photography

 Susan Tusa has been a Detroit based photographer for over 30 years.

 Armed with a degree in cultural anthropology and years of experience, she approaches her subjects with curiosity, objectivity, and respect.

 Susan worked as a staff photographer for The Detroit News for five years, and for the Detroit Free Press for 22 years.During that time she documented everyone and everything imaginable, from Rosa Parks and Barack Obama, to fashion in Italy and the car culture in Cuba.
 Several times, both the Free Press and the Detroit News nominated Susan’s work to be considered for The Pulitzer Prize, including a two year project on children living in poverty, and a story of abuses she uncovered while photographing a military style summer camp for kids.
 The camp was subsequently shut down.

 In 2007 Susan won the coveted Barry Edmonds Michigan Understanding Award for a project she did on a one of a kind prostitute rehabilitation program in Detroit.
-This work also won her a nomination for the international Visa D’Or Award in 2007 in Perpignan, France, where her photos were exhibited during the annual month long photojournalism conference.
+This work also won her a nomination for the international Visa D’Or Award in Perpignan, France, where her photos were exhibited during the annual month long photojournalism conference.

 She has won numerous other regional and national awards throughout her career.

 Currently she is expanding her freelance business and working on personal projects that will raise money for environmental protection and conservation.